DynaVis/awesome-dynamic-scene-reconstruction/README.md

 A curated list of awesome dynamic scene reconstruction datasets, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).

 ## Papers
-Papers are organised into two catergeries, "General Scenes" and "Human-centric", with links to paper, project, code and datasets where available.
+Papers are organised into two categories, "General Scenes" and "Human-centric", with links to paper, project, code and datasets where available.

 ### General Scenes
 |Title|Venue|Links|